National Cyber Security Bill 2024 (Ireland): Cybersecurity risk management

 Essential entities will be required to have robust risk management, including regular risk assessments, having suitable security measures and a plan for incidence response.

 Incident reporting

 Both essential and important entities are required to report significant incidents to a competent authority.

 Supervision and enforcement

 Noncompliance with the directive can lead to CEOs, directors and other managers having their roles restricted in essential and important entities.
 If an individual, knowingly or through neglect, can be proven to have caused a corporate body to not comply, then can be found personally liable.
 Financial penalties can also be imposed.

 For an essential entity the maximum penalty is the larger of €10 million or 2% of worldwide turnover in the previous financial year.

 For an important entity the maximum penalty is the larger of €7 million or 1.4% of worldwide turnover in the previous financial year.

-Business licences can be suspended by a national competent authority.
+Business licenses can be suspended by a national competent authority.
 The High Court oversees these matters.